 Loma Linda University (LLU) is a Seventh-day Adventist educational health-sciences institution located in the Inland Empire of Southern California.

-If you are pursuing an education in a healtcare field then Loma Linda University is where you want to attend.
+If you are pursuing an education in a healthcare field then Loma Linda University is where you want to attend.
 In addition to the School of Allied Health Professions, we offer health-related degree programs in dentistry, medicine, nursing, pharmacy, public health, and science and technology.

 Curricula and degrees offered vary from certificates of completion and associate in science degrees to professional doctoral degrees.